How to Audit Your Website for Better SEO

 Step 5 – Technical SEO

-Lastly, the technical audit of your website is the most critical aspect of your website audit.
-This audit stage requires a developer or someone with a little more technical know-how and is a little interwoven with the rest of your audit so far – only this time, on the backend of things.
+Finally, the technical audit of your website is the most crucial component of the overall website audit.
+This stage of the audit necessitates a developer or someone with a higher level of technical expertise and is closely intertwined with the previous audit stages, with a focus on the backend aspects of the website.

-• Your website releasing response code errors such as 404, 302, and 500 level errors when and where it shouldn’t and be sure to clean it up
+• Your website releases response code errors such as 404, 302, and 500 level errors when and where it shouldn’t, and be sure to clean it up.

-• Your site having overly lengthy keyword-stuffed URLs that may be difficult for search engines to index
+• Your site has overly lengthy keyword-stuffed URLs that may be difficult for search engines to index.

 Website audits aren’t easy.
 Before you begin auditing your website, set a clear framework for the direction and flow of the audit.
 Ideally, your audit should help you determine how your website is performing – both by itself and in comparison with others.
 It should also identify clear areas for improvement.
-Once you’re able to measure your website’s performance successfully, success will sure to come.
+Once you can measure your website’s performance successfully, success will surely come.

-If you need help with your website audit or you need help fixing it, contact me.
-I’d love to take care of it for you.
+If you require assistance with your website audit or need help fixing it, feel free to reach out to me.
+I would be glad to take care of it on your behalf.
+Get in contact with me today!

 About the author

-Co-founder, head of web development and paid media advertising at Orbit Local, is a certified Google Partner with over a decade of digital marketing experience.
+Founder, Chief Strategist, and head of web development and advertising at Orbit Local–is a certified Google Ads Expert and HubSpot Solutions Partner with over a decade of digital marketing experience.
 He's earned a BS in Computing Information Science from the University of North Florida and an MBA at the Florida Institute of Technology.

 Leave a Comment